art-e-fact/navigation2_ignition_gazebo_example/README.md

 ```

 ## Run tests with **launch_testing**

+You will need to pip install the `artefacts-toolkit` package to run the tests.

 ```
 # Start one of the tests with
+# if using a virtualenv you may need to add the path to the python packages to make it available in the ROS2 environment:
+# export PYTHONPATH=$PYTHONPATH:$HOME/.pyenv/versions/[venv-name]/lib/python3.10/site-packages
 launch_test src/sam_bot_nav2_gz/test/test_bringup.launch.py
 launch_test src/sam_bot_nav2_gz/test/test_reach_goal.launch.py
 launch_test src/sam_bot_nav2_gz/test/test_follow_waypoints.launch.py